-Blue Medicare Advantage Employer Group Plan (PPO) Retirees Customer Service
+Blue Medicare Advantage Essential Customer Service

 Method Customer Service - Contact Information CALL 1-866-508-7140 Calls to this number are free.
 Our telephone lines are open seven days a week from 8 a.m. to 8 p.m.
-You may reach a messaging service on weekends and holidays from April 1 through September 30.
+You may reach a messaging service on weekends from April 1 through September 30 and holidays.
 Please leave a message and your call will be returned the next business day.
-Customer Service also has free language interpreter services available for non- TTY English speakers.
-711 Calls to this number are free.
+Customer Service also has free language interpreter services available for non- English speakers.
+TTY Calls to this number are free.
 Our telephone lines are open seven days a week from 8 a.m. to 8 p.m.
 You may reach a messaging service on weekends from April 1 through September 30 and holidays.
 Please leave a message and your call will be returned the next business day.
 FAX 1-877-549-1746 WRITE Blue Medicare Advantage ATTN: Government Programs Customer Service 2301 Main St. Kansas City, MO 64108 WEBSITE www.medicarebluekc.com